Andrew Kirkaldy (racing driver)

-Andrew Kirkaldy (born 1 March 1976 in St Andrews) is a British racing driver and managing director of McLaren GT.
+Andrew James Kirkaldy (born 1 March 1976 in St Andrews) is a British racing driver and managing director of McLaren GT.

 Career

 Single-seaters

 Kirkaldy began his career competing in karting, winning the Scottish Junior Championship in 1989 and the Scottish Senior Championship in 1993.
 He raced in the Formula Vauxhall championship in 1996 and 1997, finishing runner-up in 1997.
 He also won the McLaren Autosport BRDC Award in that year, which earnt him a prize test with the McLaren Formula One team.
 He was runner-up in Euroseries Formula Opel in 1998.
 He raced in the British Formula Three Championship in 1999 and 2000.

 Sports cars

 In addition to finishing runner-up in the Renault Clio Cup in 2002, Kirkaldy made his FIA GT Championship debut.
 In 2004 he moved to the British GT Championship, winning the series in 2005 with teammate Nathan Kinch for Scuderia Ecosse.
 He also made his 24 Hours of Le Mans debut in 2005 for the team.
 He returned to the FIA GT Championship in 2006 with Scuderia Ecosse, racing in the GT2 class.
 In 2008, he drove for his CRS Racing team in the championship.